MAGIC POINT

 Sydney’s best grey nurse shark dive!

-Magic Point is a Grey Nurse Shark Critical Habitat, located just off the Malabar Headland National Park less than 20 kilometres (12 mi) south of Sydney’s centre.
+Magic Point is a Grey Nurse Shark Critical Habitat, located just off the Malabar Headland National Park less than 20 kilometres (12 mi) south of Sydney’s center.

 It is the only location near Sydney where divers can rely on an interaction with grey nurse sharks.